mayhathaway/systems-final/README.md

 - To end the game type "ttt end" in a client

 When you're finished using a client, type 'exit' to leave the chat.
 The  server will continue to run.
-If you'd like to shut down this instance of the chat entirely, type 'server exit'.
-This will exit the server.